kvark/vange-rs/README.md

 ## Instructions

 The project is structured to provide multiple binaries. `road` binary is for the main game, which includes mechouses, items, and the level.
-Note: leaving the `level=""` empty in the config would load a flat boring debug level.
+You can find the binaries produced automatically in the [releases](https://github.com/kvark/vange-rs/releases).

 ```bash
 git clone https://github.com/kvark/vange-rs